contagon/handbook/handbook/12-primary.md

 ### 12.2.2 Caring for Those in Need

 Children should have regular opportunities to serve others in and with their families and during Primary activities.
-Ideas for service can be found at [ChildrenandYouth.ChurchofJesusChrist.org](https://childrenandyouth.churchofjesuschrist.org/).

-Where available, [JustServe.org](https://www.justserve.org/) suggests opportunities for service in the community.
+Ideas for service can be found at [ChildrenandYouth.ChurchofJesusChrist.org](https://childrenandyouth.churchofjesuschrist.org/). [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Where available, [JustServe.org](https://www.justserve.org/) suggests opportunities for service in the community.

 ### 12.2.3 Inviting All to Receive the Gospel